sean-niemann/RSC-Single-Player/README.md

 # RSC-Single-Player
-RSC Single Player is a one player RuneScape Classic reproduction and sandbox.
-The client handles itself entirely and does not rely on a local server.
+RSC Single Player is a standalone single player RuneScape Classic reproduction and sandbox.
+The application handles itself entirely and does not rely on a local server nor database.

 # Latest Downloads
 * [Version 2.4.0 (Jan 14 2020)](https://github.com/sean-niemann/RSC-Single-Player/releases/download/2.4/RSC_Single_Player_v2.4.zip)